silnrsi/langfontfinder/README.md

 ## Examples

-[https://lff.api.languagetechnology.org/lang/kfc](https://lff.api.languagetechnology.org/lang/kfc) returns a JSON object with information about a font that supports this language and script (Konda-Dora language written with Telugu script).
+[https://lff.api.languagetechnology.org/lang/kfc](https://lff.api.languagetechnology.org/lang/kfc) returns a JSON object with information about a font that supports the Konda-Dora language (kfc) which is written with Telugu script (Telu).

 [https://lff.api.languagetechnology.org/family/notoseriftibetan](https://lff.api.languagetechnology.org/family/notoseriftibetan) returns a JSON object with information about the Noto Serif Tibetan font family.